Back of house drug checking

 Drug Alerts

-- We want to know if there are risky adulteraunts, new drugs or drugs that are extra risky because of the potency.
+- We want to know if there are adulterants, new drugs, drugs mis-sold as something else or drugs that are extra risky because of the potency.
 We will communicate if we find anything of concern in samples.

 - Although the results are not delivered directly to the person using, if extra risky drugs are found, alerts can be issued to the festival as well as people not at the festival.
 This approach helps the HSE, people at the festival and wider public know of drug trends that are otherwise unknown.